 Funny you should ask that, I said, because I’d started this post on exactly that subject, and then deleted it.
 So for him, and maybe you, here is why you might want to get Zotero (it’s free) if you haven’t already.
 I’ve written this post kind of back to front, leaving Zotero’s main uses until 9 and 10.
 If you’re a student or scholar you’ll already be familiar with it, and if you aren’t, you won’t be interested in that side of it.

-That’s probably the question I bang my head on the desk over every day.
+Hardly a day goes by when I don’t bang my head figuratively against the desk and go “Argh!
+Where did I read that?!”
 The more astonishing or interesting something is, the more I’m convinced that I don’t need to write it down because I won’t forget.
 But in truth, not only do I forget where I read things, but I misremember them: only the other day, I searched through every book I have by Howard Becker convinced that he’d said the thing I was looking for, only—by the most amazing coincidence—to find it in the book I happened to be reading by Bruno Latour.

 I used to keep notebooks as I was reading, I have loads of them, and I felt very virtuous and studious as I used them.
 But you can’t search a physical notebook.
 Even worse, I often copied down quotations from books, but because I was enrapt in the book, I didn’t bother to say what it was: at the time, it was the only book I was reading, so I didn’t think it was important.
 Also, the notebooks filled up with other things, like class outlines for ballet assessments, shopping lists, to-do lists, and notes from lectures.